 There is another important level to be determined.
 In many oil fields the first hint that the reserves of oil are not inexhaustible is given by a rise in the level of the water, often salt water, usually found beneath the oil.
 The reader is aware that the oil, being of lighter specific gravity than water and not miscible with it, will float on water.
 A knowledge of the oil-water level is obviously important as from it the earliest evidence comes as to the rate of exhaustion of the field.
-It is sufficient to say here that where water has been found beneath the oil horizon in the Persian producing area, careful and systematic measurements over the last six years have shown that the oil-water level is not appreciably rising.

-We have seen how important is the maintenance of the underground gas pressure, which is the most important factor in the recovery of the oil from below.
-Although, as has been stated, the abundant data that have been obtained clearly indicate that this pressure is being well conserved, nevertheless the proposal has been considered to inject into the gas domes the surplus gas, after extracting from it the gasoline.
-In the next chapter we shall consider in some detail the methods adopted to utilise the enormous volume of gas that is associated with the oil.
+It is sufficient to say here that where water has been found beneath the oil horizon in the Persian producing area, careful and systematic measurements over the last three years have shown that the oil-water level is constant and is not rising.
+This evidence is regarded as so reliable that the possibility of introducing water, pumped from the Karun river, into the salt water below the oil has been suggested as a means of maintaining pressures and thus enabling wells for production to be located higher up the flanks of the limestone domes.
+In other words, in view of the definite knowledge obtained as to the constancy of the oil-water level and other characteristics of the Masjid i Suleiman field, it is boldly suggested that the underground oil reservoir might be forced up some part of the way instead of having to drill the wells the whole way down to the present level of the oil.
+To take an analogy, it is as if, there being reason to think it feasible, it were proposed to raise the Kent coal measures nearer to the surface so as to lessen the depths of the pit shafts needed to be sunk in order to reach the coal.
+Such an operation is, of course, impossible in the case of solid formations such as the coal seams; it is not inherently impossible or obviously impracticable in the case of a subterranean oil reservoir.
+Its feasibility depends on the structural character and other features of the particular oil field.
+Whether the proposal be carried out or not, one hardly knows which to admire the most: the simplicity of the idea; the elaborate and thorough investigations on which the simple conception is based; or the boldness of the engineering operation proposed.
+The reader will scarcely need to be reminded that it is one of the virtues of thorough-going scientific investigation that it often leads to a bold and simple conception of far reaching economic importance.

-It should be emphasised, what has already been indicated, that all, or nearly all, the scientific work on pressures just described is peculiar to the Anglo-Persian Oil Company, and has no comparable counterpart, as far as the writer knows, in the work done in any other oil field in the world.
+It should be emphasised, what has already been indicated, that all, or nearly all, the scientific work on pressures, just described, is peculiar to the Anglo-Persian Oil Company, and has no comparable counterpart, as far as the writer knows, in the work done in any other oil field in the world.
 It is true that these co-ordinated scientific investigations are greatly facilitated by the unique simplicity of the structural conditions of that part of the Persian oil field now under production; and also by the fact that the Company has sole control of the wide area involved.
-Obviously, it would have been impossible to secure the correlation and the co-ordination necessary for obtaining these scientific data if, in the Persian fields, there had been the chaotic conditions existent in some other parts of the world, where the landscape of the oil-bearing region is crowded with the derricks-"as thick as autumn leaves in Vallambrosa"-of discordant competitors, each feverishly bent on extracting the oil from below, lest his neighbouring rival may be depleting the same common reservoir.
-There is in this contrast a lesson in rationalisation which we have not space to elaborate.
-But it would be to miss the real significance of what has been described not to pause and note that the extent and thoroughness of the scientific work done is due mainly to the long and wide view taken by the former Chairman, Lord

-Greenway, by the Board of Directors of the Company, and, pre-eminently, by the present Chairman, Sir John Cadman, as to the vital necessity of such scientific data and investigation for ensuring efficient production.
+But it would be to miss the real significance of what has been described not to pause and note that the extent and thoroughness of the scientific work done is due mainly to the long and wide view taken by the former Chairman, Lord Greenway, by the Board of Directors of the Company, and, pre-eminently, by the present Chairman, Sir John Cadman, as to the vital necessity of such scientific data and investigation for ensuring efficient production.